aaronsdevera/aaronsdevera.github.io/_posts/2015-03-15-computing-for-everybody.md

 <center>![Utilizing external computing power from a dumb device is nothing new in this diagram of a 1960s modem network.
 Via Howstuffworks.](http://aaronsdevera.com/public/img/post_img/2015-03-15-computing-for-everybody.gif "1960s modem network")
 </center>

+*Utilizing external computing power from a dumb device is nothing new in this diagram of a 1960s modem network.
+Via Howstuffworks.*

 Let's run trough some benefits of Remote Desktop that could really affect a future consumer.